9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ```
 ::::

-Notice that we\'re re-exporting the `runSupply` and `Supply` names from
+Notice that we're re-exporting the `runSupply` and `Supply` names from
 this module.
-It\'s perfectly legal to export a name from one module even
+It's perfectly legal to export a name from one module even
-though it\'s defined in another.
+though it's defined in another.
 In our case, it means that client code
 only needs to import the `SupplyClass` module, without also importing
 the `Supply` module.
-This reduces the number of \"moving parts\" that a
+This reduces the number of "moving parts" that a
 user of our code needs to keep in mind.

-### Programming to a monad\'s interface
+### Programming to a monad's interface

 Here is a simple function that fetches two values from our `Supply`
 monad, formats them as a string, and returns them.